 Why this programme?

 Apart from this, you have the opportunity to design your education according to your own interests.
 At the beginning of your first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
-At that time, you will decide how to plan your studies: which courses to take, when to write your thesis project, etc. The ISP is revised every semester, or, if needed, more often.
+At that time, you will decide how to plan your studies: which courses to take, when to write your Master's thesis, etc. The ISP is revised every semester, or, if needed, more often.